mpenet/alia/README.md

 ### Will do soon

-* Query generation from a cute korma'ish dsl.
+* Query generation from a cute korma'ish dsl (in developement here: [hayt](https://github.com/mpenet/hayt))
-* Support for more external lib data types (joda time is already supported)
+* Support for more external lib data types (joda time and com.eaio.uuid's are already supported)
 * More sugar around retry/pooling/balancing options
 * Proper documentation